JR9989/SDRWeatherUAHSeniorDesign/README.md

 - ShellInABox: https://github.com/shellinabox/shellinabox
 - Apache: https://www.apache.org
 - Raspberry Pi OS: https://www.raspberrypi.com/software/
+ShellInABox must be configured to your instance settings if you run this on your own computer in the website files.
+In this instance, it was programed to the ip address of 192.168.42.1:4200.
+This tool is used in all pages with a terminal output.

 The Raspberry Pi will then be able to broadcast a server when configured properly using the files provided in the website folder.